SaswotLamichhane/Pythonpro/README.md

 # Pythonpro
-This is a python pro and will share and learn from GitHUb
+Hey Getting Stuck With Python Read my code and learn with it